 1. Tignes, France

-Due to Tignes’ high altitude it’s one of the most snow-sure ski resorts in the world and most reliable for decent snow at the start and end of the ski season.
-Tignes has the Grande Motte glacier which allows all year round skiing with slopes up to 3450m.
-The ski season here normally runs from the start of December through to May with summer skiing on the glacier in July and August.
+Due to Tignes’ high altitude and north facing slopes, it’s one of the most snow-sure ski resorts in the world and most reliable for decent snow at the start and end of the ski season.
+Tignes has the Grande Motte glacier which allows all year round skiing with slopes up to 3450m and always has quality snow.
+The ski season is one of the longest in Europe, normally running from the start of December through to May with summer skiing on the glacier in July and August.

 The Iglu Ski team often have trips here in December and April and we keep going back season after season as Tignes has the best conditions at these times of year.
 With the large selection of accommodation available there is always a great deal to be had at the start and end of the ski season in Tignes, view Tignes chalet deals or Tignes hotel deals.